-As well as covering a range of topics in tutorials for the Biochemists and Biologists in College, Professor Ratcliffe contributes to the lecture courses and practical classes in both Biochemistry and Biological Sciences in the Departments of Biochemistry, Plant Sciences and Zoology.
+As well as covering a range of topics for the Biochemists and Biologists in College in tutorials, Professor Ratcliffe contributes to the lecture courses and practical classes in both Biochemistry and Biological Sciences in the Departments of Biochemistry, Plant Sciences and Zoology.
 He also supervises Biochemistry Part II research projects.

 Professor Ratcliffe has a longstanding interest in heterotrophic plant metabolism, with a focus on the organisation, regulation and function of the central metabolic network.
 He has a particular interest in the measurement and prediction of intracellular metabolic fluxes – the flows of material through the network that are crucial in determining the performance and productivity of cells and organisms.
 Fluxes can be deduced using a suite of computational and experimental tools, and the resulting metabolic phenotypes can be used to provide a system-wide view of the impact of genetic intervention and environmental perturbation in wild type, mutant and transgenic plants.

 - L.J.
 Sweetlove et al. (2010) Not just a circle: flux modes in the plant TCA cycle.
 Trends in Plant Science 15, 462-470.